 Wondering if there are any bad effects of coffee?
 Is caffeine bad for you?
 Are there any coffee side effects?
 Get answers to all your coffee and caffeine burning questions.

 From a shot of espresso to the creamiest of cappuccinos, I love indulging in good coffee.
-But overindulging could lead to health problems, especially for our hearts.
+I drink my coffee as much for the flavor as for the caffeine boost.
+But overindulging could lead to health problems, especially for your heart.

 Because of my coffee love, I’m a fan of finding out as much as possible about how much caffeine is safe to consume.

 There's also a lot to think about in terms of how much caffeine you're consuming.
 What are the biggest coffee side effects, and are there any bad effects of coffee and caffeine?
 I'm about to spill all the beans!